-The teachers were carefully selected to ensure that they would teach using the ethos of the school –encouraging and fostering each child’s potential and strength, and respecting each child’s individuality.
+Our teachers have been carefully selected to ensure that they would teach using the ethos of the school –encouraging and fostering each child’s potential and strength, and respecting each child’s individuality.

-As much as possible, education had to be taught using hands-on experiences, which children remember more readily.
-Formal teaching would then follow and pupils would learn various studying methods ending in tests and examinations.
+As much as possible, education has to be taught using hands-on experiences, which children remember more readily.
+Formal teaching then follows and pupils learn various studying methods ending in tests and examinations.